 Create useful tools to help you systematically document your observations.

 Find consistent ways to talk about what you are learning.
 For some this could be regular, organized meetings with an evaluation group.
 For others it might mean making a commitment to look at your information once a quarter with at least one other person.
 You will also want to write down your reflections and decisions.

 Revise your evaluation plan based on your experiences.
 Changes should be clearly recorded and explained.

 Keep a physical file or three-ring binder as well as a computer file for all your evaluation documents.

 Does it seem like too much for your small group?
 Then start small.
 Make it reasonable, doable, and useful.
 Choose one or two evaluation activities to try.
 For example, try tracking participant involvement.
 Using some basic tools to track and describe who participates in your program and activities is important.
 Sample tracking documents are enclosed for your convenience.
 These forms may be copied and used as they are or you may want to customize them to meet your needs.
 The choice is yours.
-If you are already tracking your phone contacts and meeting participants, perhaps you might be interested in conducting a parent survey.
+If you are already tracking your phone and email contacts and meeting participants, perhaps you might be interested in conducting a parent survey.
 We have developed two different survey forms you could use or change as well as instructions for them.
-These may be obtained for free from NACAC by contacting Diane Martin-Hushman at email@example.com or 651-644-3036.
+These may be obtained from NACAC by contacting Barb Clark at email@example.com.